stder/tinymce-bundle/README.md

-# TinyMCE for your Symfony apps and forms
+# TinyMCE for your Symfony apps and forms fork

 ## Getting started